Step 3 - Use Maplibre to Render Your Map

 lib/maplibre-gl.5.10.0.css. -

-It tells Maplibre to render a map and to take up the whole browser window, or "viewport" doing it.
-Note both the style definitions uner
+It tells MapLibre to render a map and to take up the whole browser window, or "viewport".
+Note both the style definitions under

-#mapand the code or script definitions where "map" is defined vianew maplibregl.Map({...}).
-The style definition defines the dimensions of the map, and anything else about how it should be viewed.
-In the code definition you can see we are providing:- The location of the stylesheet
+#mapand the script block wheremapis defined vianew maplibregl.Map({...}).
+The style definition sets the dimensions of the map.
+In the script you can see we are providing:- The location of the stylesheet

-style.jsonthat we defined previously - A latitude and longitude for where in the world this map is centered, and
+style.json - A latitude and longitude for the map center

 - A zoom level, or map scale